-Affiliate Commission Structures Explained: Rates, Models, and What to Look For
+Affiliate Commission Structures Explained: Models, Rates, and What Beginners Should Know

 This post is part of the Program Reviews – Building an Online Business Guide, where I break down how affiliate programs work, what actually pays, and how beginners can choose the right opportunities.